Sample questions relating to Woldingham Lease Extensions

 • I am the registered freeholder of a couple of flats.
 Someone has the lease on the lower flat in Woldingham.
-I occupy in the top flat.
-I was reviewing the land registry documents today when I noticed that my flat has a lease on it.
-There is 54 years balance left.
-Can one carry out a lease extension without instructing a solicitors?
+I reside in the top flat.
+I was reviewing the title deeds yesterday when I noticed that my flat has a lease on it.
+There is 60 years unexpired.
+If I want to do a lease extension then would I simply be paying for the solicitors fees?

 • Other Topics